 Message from the Dean

 The College of Business at Stony Brook University prepares students for leadership roles, fosters entrepreneurial growth, and conducts cutting-edge research that informs business practice.
 Undergraduate and masters students learn transferable skills and knowledge that prepare them for a wide range of positions for today and the future.

 The College's strong faculty from around the world achieves rigorous standards for research productivity and teaching effectiveness.
 The College attracts top quality students and engages them in the highest level of hands-on business education.

 As a business school at a flagship public research university, we offer our students, faculty, and members of the business community interdisciplinary resources.
-The College's research and teaching draws upon the sciences, mathematics, engineering, medicine, liberal arts, and fine artsto stimulate opportunities for technological innovation and economic development.
+The College's research and teaching draws upon the sciences, mathematics, engineering, medicine, liberal arts, and fine arts to stimulate opportunities for technological innovation and economic development.

-Dean, College of Business, and Director, Center for Human Resource Management
+Director, Center for Human Resource Management